nickhward/Aubo-Pick-And-Place/README.md

 **Cordinate Frames and Transformations**

 ROS provides a very useful package to keep track of multple coordinate frames over time called [tf](http://wiki.ros.org/tf).
-To find the position of the robot base frame to the camera frame will be needed in order to have perform any grasping.
+The position of the robot base frame relative to the camera frame will be needed in order to perform any grasping.
 To do this, Aruco Tags will be used.
 First you stick the aruco tag onto the end-effector of the robot.
 Have the tag visible to the camera and run in a terminal:
 ```
    roslaunch aruco_ros single.launch
 ```